 Further Information: Students are required to have a change of clothes for all practical sessions.
-Theory tasks will be associated with all practical topics.

-Faculty: Humanities and Social Sciences (HASS) Year 7
+Faculty / Subject: Humanities and Social Sciences (HASS) Year 7

-Subject: Humanities and Social Sciences (HASS)

 Length of Course: 1 Semester

 Pre-Requisites: N/A

 Course Leads to: Year 8 HASS

 Through their study of HASS, students will develop their understanding of the world (past, present and future) and develop skills and knowledge to support them in becoming active and responsible citizens.